FilippoGurioli/Tesi/Progetto v2/README.md

 # Corquet.io-examples

-This repository contains some examples of applications made using BABYLON.js and Croquet.io
+This repository contains a web app named Yu-Gi-Oh! - XR made using BABYLON.js and Croquet.io

 In detail the examples realized have as objective to create a collaborative XR experience thanks to the use of WebXR.